Local data in Angular Grid component

 created() {

-// Adds to the connection object a handler that receives messages from the hub
+// Add connection handler to receive messages from the hub

 this.connection.on("ReceiveMessage", function (message: string) {